MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start.md

 ## Windows 10

-A Windows 10 machine will allow you to work with PowerShell 5.0, Visual Studio, and if you're working with an ASDK connect to your environment with a VPN connection.
+If you're using a Windows 10 machine, you can work with PowerShell 5.0 and Visual Studio.
+And if you're working with an ASDK, you can connect to your environment with a VPN connection.

 ### Set up your tools